dorianps/LINDA/README.md

-###### Jan 19 - Announcement: We are preparing to release an improved version of LINDA.
+###### Jan 19 - We are working on an improved version of LINDA.
 Please register to our mailing list to receive notifications of new releases, by sending an email to LINDA-tools+subscribe@googlegroups.com .

 ## What is LINDA?
 Is a neuroimaging toolkit for automatic segmentation of  __chronic__ stroke lesions.